UPDATED 8/16/2021, Original Post: August 15, 2019

 While many states have separate statutes covering grand theft auto, Texas is unique in that auto theft is not covered by a specific statute.
-So, depending on the circumstances and nature of the alleged offense, you may be charged under several different statutes.
+So, depending upon the circumstances and nature of the alleged offense, you may be charged under several different criminal statutes.

 Grand Theft Auto in Texas

 Grand theft auto is defined as taking someone else’s vehicle with the intent to permanently keep it.
 You could also be accused of grand theft auto if you purchase a car without a proper title, fail to file paperwork upon purchase or receipt of an auto, or if you fail to return a rental.

 There is no specific law addressing grand theft auto in Texas, so this offense is prosecuted under Texas’s general theft statute.
 The penalty solely depends upon the value of the allegedly stolen vehicle.

 Under Texas law, you can expect the following sentencing and penalties for theft:

 - Punishable by up to 180 days in jail, up to $2,000 fine